Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 #### Q05.
 Your company wants to predict whether existing automotive insurance customers are more likely to buy homeowners insurance.
 It created a model to better predict the best customers contact about homeowners insurance, and the model had a low variance but high bias.
 What does that say about the data model?
 - [ ] It was consistently wrong.
-- [x] It was inconsistently wrong.
+- [x] It was inconsistently wrong. ->> references: [https://medium.com/datadriveninvestor/bias-and-variance-in-machine-learning-51fdd38d1f86](https://medium.com/datadriveninvestor/bias-and-variance-in-machine-learning-51fdd38d1f86)
 - [ ] It was consistently right.
 - [ ] It was equally right end wrong.